yolannos/hangHank/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A silly game made for practice
+A silly game made for practice and first use of OOP!